A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Experiments

 \paragraph{Test Log-likelihood}

-We use the mean log-likelihood per event on the test set as an evaluation metric for the model's predictive ability on future data.
+We use the mean log-likelihood per event on the test set, also used by \citet{Dubois2013} and \citet{arastuie2020chip}, as an evaluation metric for the model's predictive ability on future data.
 As shown in Table \ref{tab:predictive_accuracy}, our Latent Space Hawkes (LSH) significantly outperforms the other models on all datasets.
 The test log-likelihood is maximized for the LSH at relatively small latent dimensions $d$ compared to the DLS model.
 The low-dimensional latent representation using a single latent space makes the LSH fit more interpretable than the high-dimensional DLS representation using multiple latent spaces.
-Furthermore, these results suggest that the addition of nodal effects and self excitation in the LSH could significantly affect the predictive ability.
-Finally, we note that the LSH model also achieves better predictive log-likelihood on all datasets compared to the two block models BHM and CHIP.
+Furthermore, these results suggest that the addition of nodal effects and self excitation in the LSH significantly affects the predictive ability compared to DLS.

-\paragraph{Dynamic link prediction} We further explore the performance of the learned model in a dynamic link prediction task.
+\paragraph{Dynamic Link Prediction} We further explore the performance of the learned model in a dynamic link prediction task.
 We use the same experiment set-up as \citet{yang2017decoupling}.
 We randomly sample 100 time points $t_i$ during the test period.
 We then compute the probability of a link appearing between each pair of nodes in the $[t_i, t_i+\delta$] time window.
 We set $\delta$ to be two weeks for the Reality, Enron, and FB-forum datasets and two months for the MID data, which takes place over a longer period of time.
 For each of these $\delta$ intervals, we obtain the Receiver Operating Characteristics (ROC) curve and compute the Area Under the Curve (AUC) measured across all pairs of nodes according to the predicted probabilities given by the model.

 The mean AUC values are shown in Table \ref{tab:predictive_accuracy} with the value inside the parentheses indicating the standard deviation over these 100 time intervals.
-The ROC curves and boxplots for the corresponding AUC values are presented in Appendix \ref{sec:supp_dynamic_lp}.
-We find that our proposed LSH model is competitive at the dynamic link prediction task, achieving highest mean AUC on the FB-forum and MID datasets and second highest on Reality and Enron.
+The ROC curves and box plots for the corresponding AUC values are presented in Appendix \ref{sec:supp_dynamic_lp}.
+Our proposed LSH model is competitive at the dynamic link prediction task, achieving highest mean AUC on FB-forum and MID and second highest on Reality and Enron.